Lessons Learned in Torch Enameling Jewelry: You can do it!

 - Make every effort to find out what metal your beads or other components are made of when you intend to enamel on them.

 Most of those purchased in bead and craft stores are something-plated pewter or aluminum, both of which will melt faster than snow in Louisiana when you put it in the flame.
-Then you’ll end up with a splat, like the one on the left, which used to be a pretty cool charm.
+Then you’ll end up with a splat, like the one on the right, which used to be a charm.
 Solid copper, brass, iron, and silver will hold up to the heat and enamel nicely.

 - Wear safety glasses.